austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

 #### Work Site Recovery

-In the event a \<PlaceHolder> facility is not functioning due to a disaster, employees will work from home or locate to a secondary site with Internet access, until the physical recovery of the facility impacted is complete.
-The recovery shall be performed by the facility management firm under contract with \<PlaceHolder>, and coordinated by the Facility Manager and/or the Site Lead.
+In the event a `<Company Placeholder>` facility is not functioning due to a disaster, employees will work from home or locate to a secondary site with Internet access, until the physical recovery of the facility impacted is complete.
+The recovery shall be performed by the facility management firm under contract with `<Company Placeholder>`, and coordinated by the Facility Manager and/or the Site Lead.

-\<PlaceHolder>’s software development organization has the ability to work from any location with Internet access and does not require an office provided Internet connection.
+`<Company Placeholder>`’s software development organization has the ability to work from any location with Internet access and does not require an office provided Internet connection.

 #### Application Service Event Recovery

-\<PlaceHolder> will develop a status page to provide real time update and inform our customers of the status of each service.
+`<Company Placeholder>` will develop a status page to provide real time update and inform our customers of the status of each service.
 The status page is updated with details about an event that may cause service interruption / downtime.

 A follow up root-cause analysis details (RCA) will be available to customers upon request after the event has transpired for further details to cause and remediation plan for the future.
 Event Service Level

 **Short (hours)**

 * Experience a short delay in service.
-* \<PlaceHolder> will monitor the event and determine course of action.
+* `<Company Placeholder>` will monitor the event and determine course of action.
 Escalation may be required.

 **Moderate (days)**

 * Experience a modest delay in service where processes in flight may need to be restarted.
-* \<PlaceHolder> will monitor the event and determine course of action.
+* `<Company Placeholder>` will monitor the event and determine course of action.
 Escalation may be required.
-* \<PlaceHolder> will notify customers of delay in service and provide updates on \<PlaceHolder>’s status page.
+* `<Company Placeholder>` will notify customers of delay in service and provide updates on `<Company Placeholder>`’s status page.

 **Long (a week or more)**

 * Experience a delay in service and processes in flight may need to be restarted.
-* \<PlaceHolder> will monitor the event and determine course of action.
+* `<Company Placeholder>` will monitor the event and determine course of action.
 Escalation may be required.
-* \<PlaceHolder> will notify customers of delay in service and provide updates on \<PlaceHolder>’s status page.
+* `<Company Placeholder>` will notify customers of delay in service and provide updates on `<Company Placeholder>`’s status page.

 #### Production Environments and Data Recovery

 Production data is to be synchronized across multiple S3 buckets in AWS.
 Additionally, it is backed up to AWS Glacier for long term storage and recovery.
 In an event that requires data to be recovered, it will be retrieved from Glacier.

-\<PlaceHolder> assumes that in the worst-case scenario, that one of the production environments suffers a complete data loss, the account will be reconstructed from code, and the data restored from Glacier that is hosted within a different AWS account and geolocation.
+`<Company Placeholder>` assumes that in the worst-case scenario, that one of the production environments suffers a complete data loss, the account will be reconstructed from code, and the data restored from Glacier that is hosted within a different AWS account and geolocation.

 Recovery of production Environments and data should follow the procedures listed above and in [Data Management - Backup and Recovery](https://apps.us.jupiterone.io/policies/data-mgmt/cp-data-backup)